We Must Reverse the Name “Scouting America”

 BSA policies that are seen to conflict with biblical standards have resulted in widespread issues with maintaining church sponsors for many years now.
 The name change is being seen as a “last straw”.

-Collectively, they reveal a shift from partnership to placation.
+Across councils, maintaining faith-based sponsorship has become an exercise in jumping through ever-evolving hoops.
+Leaders report drafting opt-out agreements, establishing “traditional” unit models, and addressing an endless list of policy accommodations.
+The shift is from partnership to placation.
 These stopgap measures have bought time in some areas.
-But they also underscore how much strain national policy shifts have placed on local relationships.
+But they underscore how much strain national policy changes have placed on local relationships.

 6. Endorsed by the left.
 Ignored on the ground.